Neighborhoods and districts of San Antonio: Southtown

 The city's near south side is referred to as "Southtown."
-Immediately south of Cesar Chavez Boulevard along South Presa/South Saint Mary's/South Alamo streets and, more recently, South Flores is a district of Downtown San Antonio known as Southtown.
+Immediately south of Cesar Chavez Boulevard (formerly Durango St.) along South Presa/South Saint Mary's/South Alamo streets and, more recently, South Flores is a district of Downtown San Antonio known as Southtown.
 Southtown is next to the King William Historic District, where the writer Sandra Cisneros has a home, and the Lavaca neighborhood, as well as the warehouse and loft conversions of Blue Star Contemporary Art Center along South Flores/Probandt/Cevallos streets.
 Once labeled Texas' most eccentric neighborhood by Texas Monthly magazine, Southtown is known for its diverse community, art galleries, restaurants, and Victorian era homes.
 There is a heavy concentration of resident artists and contemporary art spaces, such as those found on emerging South Flores.
 Restaurants and bars in Southtown include Bar America, Blue Star Brewing Company (adjacent to Blue Star Contemporary Art Center), Rosario's, La Tuna, El Mirador, and The Friendly Spot.
 Art spaces and galleries include Blue Star Contemporary Art Center, UTSA Satellite Space, San Antonio Art League, SAY Si!, Joan Grona Gallery, David Shelton Gallery, Cactus Bra Space, Three Walls Gallery, Justice Works, REM Gallery, San Angel Folk Art, Stone Metal Press, and Fiber Artspace.
 On the first Thursday of the month the serious area art galleries have openings.
 On the first Friday of every month, Blue Star essentially acts as the hub of the Downtown event known as First Friday.
 A diverse crowd of art lovers can visit galleries, art spaces, vintage stores, and street vendors selling art and jewelry, all while listening to live music.
 Second Saturday is usually on the following weekend after First Friday but sometimes falls on the very next day.
 Second Saturday is a monthly showcase of the area commonly known as SoFlo (a trendy abbreviation for the South Flores street where it is located) also known by its inhabitants as the South Flores Arts District.
 The area is only a few blocks South of the Blue Star District but is popular for those who want a less crowded environment than the one found at First Friday.
 Art galleries include One9Zero6, FL!GHT, LoneStar Studios, Salon Mijangos, Gallista Gallery, and Triangle Project Space.
 Artists in the area with studios include Andy Benavides, Justin Parr, Ed Saavedra, Zane Lewis, Thomas Cummins, and Dario Robleto.
 Once a year in the Fall, the S.M.A.R.T fair is an annual festival held to support the various arts in San Antonio.